This article was updated on 28 June 2022.

 There are several different types of child Court Orders social workers can use, each with their own specific criteria, effects and time scales.

-Our Child Protection Solicitors outline the different types of care proceedings a social worker can apply for.
+Our Care Proceedings Solicitors outline the different types of care proceedings a social worker can apply for.

 What are Care Proceedings?

 Care Proceedings begin when the Local Authority has a serious child protection concern in relation to your care of your children.
 This may be because they are concerned that your child may have been neglected or physically, sexually or emotionally harmed or because the social worker believes there is a serious risk they might be at risk of this harm or at risk of neglect.

 The process is dealt with by social workers in your area, who may apply to the Court if the concerns are serious enough.
 Only a Court may approve the removal of a child from his or her parents or carers.
 However, it is also permitted for the police to remove a child to suitable accommodation for no more than 72 hours if they believe the child would otherwise suffer significant harm.

 Social workers may sometimes ask you to agree to your child being looked after by a foster carer or relative.
 This is sometimes a very good idea but you should always take legal advice before agreeing to this and your consent must always be freely given.
 You may be asked to sign an agreement to s.20 accommodation.

 There are times when children’s social workers are involved with a family for a long period of time before they consider Court proceedings, which should always be a last resort.
 Social workers may, however, go to Court immediately if they are very concerned for the child’s safety

 The Different Types of Court Orders

 When any Court Order or decision about a child’s upbringing is considered by the Courts, the principle of 'what is in the best interests of the child' is of supreme importance.
 There are several different types of Order the Courts can make.